djmsampson/layout2/tbx/layoutdoc/LayoutBasics.md

 f = figure;
 ```

 Now let's create the horizontal layout and add it to the figure.
-Note that in common with other MATLAB graphics objects, one object is added to another by setting the `Parent` property -- this will automatically adjust the list of `Children` in the parent object.
+Note that in common with other MATLAB&reg; graphics objects, one object is added to another by setting the `Parent` property -- this will automatically adjust the list of `Children` in the parent object.
 The job of a horizontal box layout is to arrange its contents in a horizontal line, setting the position of each element to best fill the space.

 ```matlab
 layout = uix.HBox( 'Parent', f );